CliffordAnderson/XQuery4Humanists/README.md

 </sp>
 ```

-Our first expression will find all the stage directions associated with characters in a play–in this instance, *Julius Caesar*.
+Our first expression will find all the stage directions associated with characters in *Julius Caesar*.

 ```xquery
 xquery version "3.0";